 Similar to effect details, the shader detail is simply an aesthetic choice that should only be activated if you have power to spare.

-Multicore Rendering: On
+Multicore Rendering: Enabled

 To allow your PC to run more than one core processor at a time, keep this setting on.

-Multisampling Anti-Aliasing Mode: Off
+Multisampling Anti-Aliasing Mode: None

 Anti-aliasing is only useful for smoothing out in-game asset edges.
 It’s a big drain on frame rate and should only be turned on if you have frames to spare.

-FXAA Anti-Aliasing: Off
+FXAA Anti-Aliasing: Disabled

 Keep this setting off to avoid extreme input lag.